Personal Chef Secrets: How To Make Crispy Salmon Without Skin

 Oil For Pan

-I am going to start with a whole filet of salmon with no bones and skin on.
-To take the skin off of the salmon I use a sharp chef knife with a little bit of water on the blade.
+To remove skin from salmon fillet, I am going to start with a whole filet of salmon with no bones and skin on.
+To figure out how to skin salmon, I use a sharp chef knife with a little bit of water on the blade.
 On the cutting board from left to right lay the filet in the tail to the head direction.
 Where the tail begins you make a small cut right above the skin about an inch into the filet keeping the blade even with the cutting board so that the knife rides right between the skin and the flesh.
-Once you have a little room to work with you can grab the skin your left hand and gently slice back and forth while pushing the blade forward through the entire filet.
+Once you have a little room to work with you can grab the skin with your left hand and gently slice back and forth while pushing the blade forward through the entire filet.

 This whole operation takes practice and chances are this will be difficult the first couple times you do this.
-You can always opt to buy already cut skinless filets however learning this technique is pretty fulfilling and allows you to save money and garner delicious parts of the fish otherwise thrown away.
+If you are cooking salmon without skin, you can always opt to buy already cut skinless filets, however learning this technique is pretty fulfilling and allows you to save money and garner delicious parts of the fish otherwise thrown away.

-Now that the filet is skinless let’s remove the belly fat.
-This will help us have evenly cut portions as well as portions that cook evenly.
+Now that the filet is skinless, what is the easiest way to get the belly fat off of salmon?
+When you remove fat and skin from salmon, this will help us have evenly cut portions.
+The best way to cook crispy salmon evenly.
 Starting from the head of the filet find where the belly fat starts and cut in one even straight line all the way down the filet.
 My favorite thing to do with belly fat is, chop it into small pieces and toss it with soy sauce, rice wine vinegar, sesame oil, sesame seeds, green onion, and sriracha and eat it over a warm bowl of white rice.
 Super amazing.

 The next thing is to trim the top of the filet any tough or stringy parts that help even up the rest of the fish.
 Employ the same technique as before and cut in a straight line.
 You can also use this in your rice bowl.

-Now that the salmon is ready put a large pan on high heat and preheat your oven to 300 degrees farehnheit.
+Now that the salmon is ready to put in the oven to get crispy skin, put a large pan on high heat and preheat your oven to 300 degrees Fahrenheit.
 Once the pan is ripping hot add 3 tablespoons of oil and swirl it evenly around the pan.
 Season the salmon with salt and place the salmon flesh side down and sear.
-You will see the salmon start to get super crispy.
+You will see that this salmon recipe starts to get super crispy.
 Once this happens flip the salmon and sear for 3 mins.
-Place in the oven and finish cooking to your liking.
+If you want to learn how to get salmon skin really crispy, what you would do is place the fish in the oven and finish cooking to your liking.
+That is how to get crispy salmon skin on the top when baking.